 With a strong ethos for student success and progression, Mont Rose College holds strong connections with academic and professional examining bodies.
 This ensures quality is delivered from the first day, and students not only walk out with an industry-recognised qualification but transferable skills needed to succeed and secure employment for their future.

 As a Higher Education provider, Mont Rose College is committed to lifelong learning, working with an extensive range of student bodies ranging from adult learners to school leavers seeking higher education.

 2014 – Opening of Shakespeare House

-As part of our strategic planning and commitment, we acquired our first Campus, Shakespeare House in Ilford in 2014 and spend 4 million to develop it according to the students’ needs.
-We held a grand opening of our Campus followed by several supportive guests such as the Mayor of Redbridge, Redbridge councillors, and many more!
-Our ribbon-cutting ceremony was such a delightful event in the communities as it raked in 24 articles of press coverage!
+As part of our strategic planning and commitment, we acquired our first Campus, Shakespeare House in Ilford in 2014 and spent 4 million to develop it according to the students’ needs.
+We held a grand opening of our Campus attended by several supportive guests such as the Mayor of Redbridge, Redbridge councillors, and many more!
+Our ribbon-cutting ceremony was such a delightful event in the communities, even raking in 24 articles of press coverage!

 2016 – Opening of Churchill House

 In 2016, another campus, Churchill House, was acquired, and 4.5 million was spent on its development.
 This Campus was our first to consist of open plan halls and outdoor space for employability workshops, student events, graduation ceremonies, and our renowned Christmas parties.

 2018 – Opening of Mont Rose House

 At this point, we had established a partnership with Buckinghamshire New University to expand our curriculum further for the advantage of our students.

 To provide our students’ additional facilities and resources, we acquired Mont Rose House in 2018 and we spent 12 million to make it a state of the art campus for our students.